-President for national counter-terror narrative under Holy Prophet’s teachings
+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

 In such a situation, the president viewed that the mature nations and their leadership determine their way forward by sincerely evaluating the challenges from educational, cultural, societal, political and economic aspects.

 He said with the Holy Prophet (PBUH) uprooted many meaningless rituals from society and people were brought together under a system which was according to the true spirit of the religion which strengthened the tradition of goodwill.
-Acquiring education was made compulsory for every man and woman, collective justice was promoted and discouragement of concentration of wealth resulted in such a wave of prosperity in the tribal society which could still be envied.
+Acquiring education was made compulsory for every man and woman, collective justice was promoted and iscouragement of concentration of wealth resulted in such a wave of prosperity in the tribal society which could still be envied.

 The president said these were the revolutionary measures through which the old oppressive system was replaced with a new fair and equitable system.
 This should be the standard of leadership by adopting which the world can enjoy peace, progress and prosperity even in this age, he advised.